swcarpentry/r-novice-inflammation/03-loops-R.md

 As these examples show, `list.files` result is a vector of strings, which means we can loop over it to do something with each filename in turn.
-In our case, the "something" we want is our `analyze` function.
+In our case, the "something" we want is our `daily.rates` function.

 Because we have put our data in separate subdirectory, if we want to access these files using the output of `list.files` we also need to include the "path" portion of the file name.